ronitd2002/kagome-thesis/README.md

-# Heisenberg lattice energy estimation in kagome symmetry
+# GS energy estimation for heisenberg lattice in kagome geometry

 ---